hatlabs/sh-rpi/pages/hardware/index.md

     - Controls the Vin, Vcap, and Status leds
     - Controls the boost converter output
     - Receives real-time clock interrupt information (can be used as an external interrupt source as well)
-    - Communicates the SH-RPi status the the Raspberry Pi service over I2C
+    - Communicates the SH-RPi status to the Raspberry Pi service over I2C
 5. Step-up (boost) converter.
     The boost converter converts the 0.5-2.65V potential stored in the supercapacitor into the 5V Raspberry Pi input voltage.
     The boost converter operation is controlled by the microcontroller.
 The microcontroller enables the boost converter when the supercapacitor voltage has risen above 1.8V.